commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 Querying and interacting with the blockchain  Commercio Network is free.

-In order to send messages to the chain however You need first to control a wallet
+In order to send messages to the chain, however, You need first to control a wallet

 ### What is a wallet

 A wallet (digital) is a software (Encryption) that provide a virtual equivalent of a wallet.

-In the common sense a wallet is an instrumental where you can storage your coins.
+In the common sense a wallet is tool where you can storage your coins.

 You don’t actually store any cryptocurrency in your wallet.
-You just manage the `keys` to access it on the blockchain.
+With the wallet you just manage the `keys` that permit to handle the cryptocurrency you own in the blockchain.

-Attention:
+Be careful:
 > The blockchain records the amount of coins associated with a key pair (your identity on the blockchain).
 It calculates the amount of money the keys have access to based on all the transactions on the blockchain.
 Remember: the main function of a blockchain is to store all transactions in the correct order.